kenzie-se-q4/django-custom-users/README.md

 #### **Your Task**

-Implement your own login and signup page (don't use the defaults) for the server that leads to a locked-down "homepage".
-The homepage should show:
+Extend your custom user field so that it has the following _nullable_ field:

+- Displayname (Charfield)

+Implement your own

+- Signup page
+- Login page (do not use Django's built-in login view)
+- Homepage that is only accessible when logged in

+The Homepage should show:

-*   the username <span>of the person who is logged in</span>
+- the username of the person who is logged in
-*   the display name of the person who is logged in
+- the displayname of the person who is logged in
-*   the output the value of `settings.AUTH_USER_MODEL`
+- the output the value of `settings.AUTH_USER_MODEL`

 NOTE: DO NOT name any part of your app "user" -- it will have conflict with the built-in user model and give you all sorts of errors that are really difficult to debug if you don't know what you're looking for.
 Use "custom_user", "myuser", "dudewheresmyuser"... literally anything but "user" will work.